qu1j0t3/bnl_titan/TITAN2.md

 The following three opcodes are open for future extension.
 Possibilities are *increment, decrement, shift right,* or *add carry bit.* Note that the latter would simplify long arithmetic, long shifts, and byte sized rotates.
-Long arithmetic would be important to C (operations on values larger than a byte).
+Long arithmetic would be important to C (operations on values larger than a byte) and so I have tentatively assigned `SHR` and `ADC`.

-    0 1 0 1  0 1  D D
+    0 1 0 1  0 1  D D   SHR R
-    0 1 0 1  1 0  D D
+    0 1 0 1  1 0  D D   ADC R
-    0 1 0 1  1 1  D D
+    0 1 0 1  1 1  D D   ???

 The four registers are mapped according to the 2 select bits as follows: